TRANSPORTATION (PAST INITIATIVE)

-As alternative transportation-minded students who bike wherever possible, sometimes bus it back, and walk in between, we try to live by example showing the simplicity and relative ease of using alternative transportation to support ourselves--to get to class, to work, do groceries, etc. We are also highly concerned students trying to take a more proactive approach addressing automobile use on campus, actively working on solutions for a more livable and pedestrian centered campus environment.
+As alternative transportation-minded students who biked wherever possible, sometimes bused it back, and walked in between, the transportation campaign members lived by example, showing the simplicity and relative ease of using alternative transportation to support ourselves--to get to class, to work, do groceries, etc. They were also highly concerned students trying to take a more proactive approach addressing automobile use on campus, actively working on solutions for a more livable and pedestrian centered campus environment.

-We have in the past worked closely with TAPS (Transportation and Parking Services), OPERS, Wellness--always striving to build more relationships with campus units and create a strong network with those in the university community.
-We always look for ways to collaborate and bring in more people to help us create a cleaner, healthier campus--we have volunteer opportunities, for-credit internships, and paid positions.
+They worked closely with TAPS (Transportation and Parking Services), OPERS, Wellness--always striving to build more relationships with campus units and create a strong network with those in the university community.
+They always looked for ways to collaborate and bring in more people to help them create a cleaner, healthier campus.

 - Rock the Bike Generator is a project which aims to supply people-power to public functions through portable bike generators.
 These generators are powered solely by the energy of the person riding them and can be hooked up to sound systems, blenders, lightshows and other electronic devices.
 Please email firstname.lastname@example.org to request to have the bike at your next event!

 - Bike Library is a lending program designed to increase bicycle ridership, safety, and awareness on the UC Santa Cruz campus and among students in the Santa Cruz community.
 We are a bike share program created, designed, and directed by students.
 Our mission is to make bikes accessible to students, faculty, and staff of UCSC to promote transportation sustainability and self-sufficiency.
 We believe that financial limitations should not be a barrier and provide our services free of charge.
 You can also visit our separate site for more information-- Bikelibrary.weebly.com